 Our recent Office Managers networking event highlighted the importance of having a DSE (Display Screen Equipment) assessment and the impact workplace adjustments has on the whole team.
 We have noticed during our time as DSE assessors that there is very little information accessible to help the provider fully understand the importance of the assessment…And that’s where we come in.
-We are always designing and making new tools to help you keep your workplace healthier and happier, by the end of this post, we hope that you understand the basics of DSE.
+We are always designing and making new tools to help you keep your workplace healthier and happier, by the end of this post, we hope that you understand the basics of DSE assessments.

 What is a DSE assessment?